linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 &rarr; Users should reduce the sedentary minutes and increase time in lightly active

-&rarr; we can add small tasks in the Bellabeat membership program to encourage users to reduce the sedentary minutes, increase time in lightly active like:
+&rarr; I recommend adding small tasks in the Bellabeat membership program to encourage users to reduce the sedentary minutes, increase time in lightly active like:
 -  Stretch their shoulder 5 minutes after 1 hour of sitting continuously.
 -  Do a light exercise for 15 minutes after wake up and befor go to sleep.
 -  Clean the room for every week.